brightway-lca/matrix_utils/README.md

 ### Backwards compatibility

 This library presents a completely different API than the functions previously present in `bw2calc`.
+Most ideas become easier, or even possible; however, some things are more complicated.
+In particular, the notion that we have a single array that defines a matrix is no longer true - a matrix can be defined by many input arrays, and they can interact with each other (either adding to or replacing matrix data).

 ## Install